 Baptism (Christening) is the outward sign of a person becoming a Christian.

 Baptism is often called ‘new birth’ and like the birth of a child, it is always a joyful occasion, as we celebrate God’s gift to us of a new brother or sister.
 Every baptised person is a part of Christ’s mystical body, the church, and is adopted by God as his beloved child.
-Teaching children to understand and claim the spiritual privileges given them in baptism is a solemn task: the whole church family is ready to help parents and godparents in this great work.
+Teaching children and adults to understand and claim the spiritual privileges given them in baptism is a solemn task: the whole church family is ready to help parents and godparents in this great work.